shadow/shadow/docs/Analyzing-results.md

 python contrib/analyze.py plot --title "Shadow Interface Receive Buffer Test" --prefix "buffer" --data buffer-128kb/ "128 KB" --data buffer-1mb/ "1 MB" --data buffer-2mb/ "2 MB"
 ```

-See any of the graphs in `./graphs`, or if you have `pdftk` installed, you can simply view the `-combined.pdf` file.
+See any of the graphs in `./graphs`, or if you have `pdftk` installed, you can simply view the `buffer-combined.pdf` file.